+The beautiful beach town of Holland has been celebrating its Dutch heritage and culture since 1929 and the festivities continue this year.
+May 7 - 14, 2016 the Tulip Time Festival will feature parades, traditional Dutch Dance performances, concerts, theatre, Dutch attractions, Dutch food and more.
 More than 500,000 people from 40 countries travel to the Holland Tulip Time Festival each year.
-The beautiful beach town of Holland has been celebrating its Dutch heritage and culture since 1929 and the festivities continue this year.
-From May 4-11 the Tulip Time Festival will feature activities for everyone, including parades, traditional Dutch Dance performances, concerts, theatre, Dutch attractions, Dutch food and more.

-During your visit at the Tulip Time Festival, see more than six million tulips decorating city parks, public attractions and city streets.
-For more of nature’s beauty, explore Windmill Island Gardens, home to manicured gardens with more than 150,000 tulips, a 250 year-old working Dutch windmill and an antique Dutch carousel.
-For a more adventurous day, take your family to the Meijer Midway Carnival, or have a blast at the Nelis’ Dutch Village Family Theme Park, where the history of the Dutch culture comes to life.
-Continue to experience Dutch heritage first hand May 7-11 at Dutch Marktplaats, where you can delight in the tastes, sights, sounds and crafts of 19th century Holland.
+During your visit at the Tulip Time Festival, you'll see more than four million tulips decorating city parks, public attractions and city streets.
+Drive the six miles of Tulip Lanes through Holland's historic neighborhoods.
+For more of nature’s beauty, explore Windmill Island Gardens, home to manicured gardens with more than 115,000 tulips, a 250 year-old working Dutch windmill and an antique Dutch carousel.
+For a more adventurous day, take your family to the Midway Carnival, or have a blast at the Nelis’ Dutch Village Family Theme Park, where the history of the Dutch culture comes to life.
+Continue the Dutch experience at Dutch Marktplaats, a marketplace where you can delight in the tastes, sights, sounds and crafts of 19th century Holland.

 The Tulip Time Festival features three spectacular parades.
-On Wednesday, May 8, see the traditional Volksparade, led by local and state dignitaries and thousands of locals in traditional Dutch costumes.
-The Kinderparade, or “children’s parade,” will be held Thursday, May 9, and is the largest parade of children in the state.
-The parade series will end with Muziekparade, the music parade, on Saturday, May 11, one of the most spectacular parades in the state each year, featuring 4,000 participants and floats, dancers, and bands.
+See the traditional Volksparade, led by thousands of locals in traditional Dutch costumes.
+Participants gather at the beginning of the parade for the official Street Scrubbing, which includes an appearance by Michigan Governor Rick Snyder.
+The Johnson Controls Kinderparade, or “children’s parade,” is the largest parade of children in the state.
+The parade series finishes with GMB Muziekparade "music parade," one of the most spectacular parades in the state, featuring 4,000 participants including floats, dancers, and bands along Michigan's longest parade route.

-While you’re visiting Holland for the Tulip Time Festival, relax on the beautiful Lake Michigan.
-Relax in the warm sand, play in the sparkling blue water or walk the two miles along the water’s edge between Holland State Park and Tunnel Park.
+While visiting Holland, make sure to take in beautiful Lake Michigan.
+Visit Holland State Park to view Big Red Lighthouse or Tunnel Park beach to watch a sunset.
 For a little more adventure, climb the 230 steps to the top of Mt.
 Pisgah, a 157 foot sand dune.
-Here, enjoy a panoramic view of Lake Michigan and Lake Macatawa or watch a stunning sunset.
+Here, enjoy a panoramic view of Lake Michigan and Lake Macatawa.

 Join 500,000 other